daveholst/regex-tutorial/regex-tutorial.md

 ### Flags

 Flags dictate how the pattern is applied to the string it being compared against.
 They occur at the end of the RegEx and in out example we are using `/gm`.
-This was mainly for testing purposes that will make sense once we understand what each flag does./
+This was mainly for testing purposes that will make sense once we understand what each flag does.\

-The main regular expression flags this will see are:
+The main regular expression flags this will see are:\
+\

 - `/i` Case Insensitive: this means that when the pattern is running it sees no difference between an `a` and an `A`
 - `/g` Global: this means that the RegExp will return **all** matches, not just the first.